 The upholstery tool: it looks like a small, non-tooled-up version of the main head.
 We always thought it was for vacuuming into small gaps, but when we looked closer, we realised it had a lint-catching fabric strip for when you're vacuuming upholstery.

 The pet grooming attachment: you might already sensibly have a vacuum cleaner for pets and pet hairs, which may have this attachment included (check our buyer's guide to the best vacuums for pets and pet hair).
-Ideal for tackling your dog/cat's bed it can also be used on them.
+Ideal for tackling your dog/cat's bed some can also be used on them.
 If they'll let you.

 The mattress attachment: we are really getting into the realm of 'unusual vacuum attachments now', but this neat little add-on is designed to get rid of dust mites from mattresses really efficiently (use it on the sofa, too).
 It looks like a much narrower version of the upholstery tool.
 Find out more about cleaning a mattress in our comprehensive guide (hint: the first step is vacuuming).